 The State Board submits that the common law of fixtures controls whether the greenhouses should be considered real or personal property.
 In support, it cites ANR Pipeline Co. v.
 Tenn.
 Bd. of Equalization, No. M2001-01098-COA-R12-CV, 2002 WL 31840689 (Tenn.
 Ct.
 App.
 Dec.
 19, 2002), perm. app. denied June 30, 2003, in which this Court applied the common law of fixtures to the property classification issue presented in this case.
 In ANR Pipeline Co., the Office of State Assessed Properties classified the petitioner taxpayers' subterranean petroleum pipelines as real property for taxation purposes.
-ANR Pipeline Co., 2002 WL 31840689, at 1.
-Ultimately, the taxpayers appealed the classification issue turned on the interpretation of the definitions of "real property" and "tangible personal property" in Tennessee Code Annotated § 67-5-501.
-Id. at 2-3.
+ANR Pipeline Co., 2002 WL 31840689, at \1.
+Ultimately, the taxpayers appealed the classification to this Court.
+On appeal, the Court noted that the resolution of the classification issue turned on the interpretation of the definitions of "real property" and "tangible personal property" in Tennessee Code Annotated § 67-5-501.
+Id. at \2-3.
 The Court then stated: "In this jurisdiction, the law of fixtures is controlling of the issue at Bar,"

-11In support of its argument, Holtkamp cites Gen. Oils Co. v.
+&lt;sup>11In support of its argument, Holtkamp cites Gen. Oils Co. v.
 Ramsey, No. 01A01-9504-CH-00153, 1996 WL 11201 (Tenn.
 Ct.
 App.
 Jan.
 12, 1996).
 However, in denying permission to appeal in Gen. Oils, the Supreme Court noted that it concurred "in results only" (DCRO).
 Under Rule 4(E)(3) of the Supreme Court Rules, an opinion with the "DCRO" designation is deemed to have "no precedential value."
 Thus, we decline to consider it on appeal.

-and utilized the common law definitions and principles to interpret the statutory terms.12 Id. at 3-4.
+and utilized the common law definitions and principles to interpret the statutory terms.
+Id. at \3-4.
 In light of ANR Pipeline Co., then, we look to the common law of fixtures to determine whether Holtkamp's greenhouses are "affixed or attached to real property" or "separate and apart from any real property" under Tennessee Code Annotated § 67-5-501.